 Zachary Alexander Jonas Marshall-Bennet (also known as Zack) has been one of the rising stars within Starfleet for some time now.
 Commanding a number of ships that have worked within Federation territory and along its frontier borders, Marshall-Bennet has built a popular reputation for himself as a can-do sort of captain that existed in Starfleet back in the 2360s.
-Known publicly on many Federation worlds for his extraordinary diplomatic skill and tactical guile which has resulted in many giving him the nickname of being the Jean-Luc Picard of his generation.
+Known publicly on many Federation worlds for his extraordinary diplomatic skill and tactical guile which has resulted in him gaining a positive reputation across many Federation worlds.
 Being one of the first captains on the scene after the Synth Attack on Mars, Zack is no stranger to helping those in need.
-Thanks to the efforts of his crew and leadership they were able to save over twenty thousand souls.
+Thanks to the efforts of his crew and leadership they were able to save over twenty thousand souls on that fateful day.

 Zack was born on 21st March 2350 to Judith Marshall-Bennet, an accomplished Starfleet captain and Nicholas Marshall-Bennet a renowned diplomat.
 Zack’s early life was exciting as he grew up on the Excelsior-class starship USS Britannia with his mother and younger brother, Johnathan Marshall-Bennet.
 Due to the nature of his father’s work, the Marshall-Bennet brothers had barely any interaction with him.
 That said the love their father had for them was huge and he would always call or send a daily message to them.

 Entering Starfleet Academy in 2368 was a great time for the new cadet as the Federation was in a stage of exploration and continued peace.
-At the academy he became interested in his science lessons, mainly cultural anthropology, languages and an interest in Starfleet History.
+At the academy, he became interested in his science lessons, mainly cultural anthropology, and languages and an interest in Starfleet History.
 He remained active with his sports by becoming the captain of the velocity team and he even resurrected basketball as a league sport to be played at the academy.
 Cadet Zack Marshall-Bennet led many of the groups he was part of for his various subjects, which impressed his instructors and professors.
-He was persuaded in to taking his command lessons at a more advanced and intense level.
-After the Academy he was sent straight to Starfleet Command School for one year.
+He was persuaded to take his command lessons at a more advanced and intense level.
+After the academy, he was sent straight to Starfleet Command School for one year.

 Seeing the need to join a ship that can make a difference to the people of the Federation, instead of one that was out in deep space, Zack made the request to transfer from the Tucker and to one of the utility cruisers that were often seen within Federation territory.
 He was placed as second officer and chief diplomatic and protocol officer on board the California-class USS Clayton (NCC- 75569).
 The Clayton’s primary missions were second contact and diplomatic support.